cbassa/sattools/README2.md

   * wcslib-2.9: http://www.epta.eu.org/~bassa/wcslib-2.9.tar
 * Run `make` on the sattools folder

+* Helper scripts install_dependencies.sh and install_sattools.sh are available at scripts directory.
+  You can try run these scripts to install or use them as install guide.

+* If you re-run install_sattools.sh you should previously rmdir sattools directory or otherwise souces will not be fetched even if they are not present at that dir

 Run notes
 ---------
 * You will need to set the following environment variables to run sattools.